 - You can continue your superannuation contributions while you are disabled as some insurers may allow an excess benefit of up to 15%, which can be used to fund your retirement savings.

-- Income protection premiums are also tax-deductible, however, if you have a linked policy with death or disability cover, you may not be able to claim tax deduction if the split in the premium cannot be determined.
+- Income protection premiums are also tax-deductible.
+However, if you have a linked policy with death or disability cover, you may not be able to claim tax deduction if the split in the premium cannot be determined.

 - There are several factors to consider when you are looking at income protection insurance.
 The following tips will help you understand your position, so that you can compare and find income protection insurance quotes online which meet your needs:

 - The level of income you want to insure: You can choose to be insured on an agreed value of guaranteed value policy, where you nominate the income amount your benefit will be based on.
-Or you can choose an indemnity policy which pays a percentage of your current income at the time of the claim.
+Alternatively, you can choose an indemnity policy which pays a percentage of your current income at the time of the claim.
 Agreed and guaranteed policies are often more expensive than indemnity policies, but can offer greater security if you are in a position where your income fluctuates.

 - Your health and lifestyle: If you smoke, you’re overweight or you have a family or medical history which puts you at risk of illness, then you can be looking at higher income protection premiums.
 Therefore, change what you can about your lifestyle, to position yourself in a better light with the insurer.